 South Island takahē

 Weighing up to 4 kilograms and 63 centimetres long, the South Island takahē is the world’s largest rail.
 Several million years ago its ancestors flew from Australia to New Zealand, where, without ground predators, the takahē became flightless.
-This colourful bird has turquoise, purple, brown-green and navy plumage, with a white undertail and bright orange-red bill and legs.
-Today South Island takahē remain in the Fiordland mountains, and have been introduced to several island sanctuaries.
+This colourful bird has brown-green and navy plumage, with a white undertail and bright orange-red bill and legs.
+Today South Island takahē remain in the Fiordland mountains, and have been introduced to several predator-free island and fenced mainland sanctuaries.

 North Island takahē

 The ancestors of the taller but slighter North Island species arrived in New Zealand more recently than those of the South Island bird.
-The North Island takahē was last seen in the late 19th century, in the Tararua Range.
+The North Island takahē was possibly last seen in the late 19th century, in the Ruahine Range.

 Both takahē species are related to the pūkeko (Porphyrio melanotus), which came to New Zealand from Australia just hundreds of years ago, and can still fly.